 Traditionally Marginalised Groups

 Depending on country-specific contexts, certain people-groups are at times marginalised.
-These groups can include women and people with disability, as well as people living in remote areas; people from particular religious, ethnic, tribal or caste groups; or people with different sexual orientations and/or preferences; or people living with HIV/AIDS.
+These groups can include women and people with disabilities, as well as people living in remote areas; people from particular religious, ethnic, tribal or caste groups; or people with different sexual orientations and/or preferences; or people living with HIV/AIDS.

 People from traditionally marginalised groups are encouraged to apply for Australia Awards Scholarships.
-Assessment of their application will be made fairly and equally, and applicants will not be excluded on the grounds of their gender, disability, race, sexuality, religion or minority group status
+Assessment of their application will be made fairly and equally, and applicants will not be excluded on the grounds of their gender, disability, race, sexuality, religion or minority group status.

 People with Disabilities

 The Australian Government is committed to the rights of people with disabilities to have the same opportunities and benefit equally from Australia’s development program.
-This commitment is reflected throughout Australia Awards and is in line with the Australian government’s Development for All 2015–2020: Strategy for strengthening disability-inclusive development in Australia’s aid program
+This commitment is reflected throughout Australia Awards and is in line with the Australian Government’s Development for All 2015–2020: Strategy for strengthening disability-inclusive development in Australia’s aid program

 If you identify as having a disability, you are encouraged to highlight this on your application form.
 If you have any questions or concerns, please contact our team.